简体中文 / [English]

 2023-12-16

-• Enabled GVT-g to virtualize the integrated GPU for VMs (though the Windows GVT-g driver has some bugs that can occasionally freeze the guest OS, and Intel officially discontinued GVT-g support in 2024)
+• Enabled GVT-g to virtualize integrated GPU for VMs (though Windows GVT-g drivers have some bugs that can occasionally freeze the guest—low chance but real).
+Intel also discontinued GVT-g support in 2024

-• There are plenty of GVT-g guides online, so I won’t bother writing one myself
+• Tons of GVT-g guides online—I won’t bother writing another one

 2023-09-17